 - Data of the interested parties obtained in e-mail requests, by telephone or in any other ways, by filling-in the form for newsletter subscription or in any other way.

 - Personal data concerning health that is transferred to the personal data Processor (in this case, to Softneta, UAB) of personal health care authorities on the basis of individual contracts.

 Terms and conditions of consent

-- information on physical or mental health for monitoring of temporary incapacity for work and for adoption of decisions to ensure safety and health at work;
+- information on physical or mental health in order to monitor temporary incapacity and to take decisions on the safety and health of workers;

-- information related to any criminal proceedings where an employee is a part thereof for insurance purposes and in order to comply with the requirements of legislations and obligations to third parties;
+- information relating to any criminal proceedings involving the employee for the purposes of insurance and in order to comply with legal requirements and obligations towards third parties;

-- The contract provides an obligation for the other party to ensure that the data subject has consented to the disposal of his data for the purpose of performance of the contract
+- The award of contracts shall be an obligation to ensure that the other party (Personal data Controller) has obtained from the data subject consent to dispose of his/her data for the purposes of the performance of the contract.